datacenter/aci-monitoring-stack/README.md

 - `3 x data-loki-backend-X`
 - `3 x data-loki-write-X`

 The PVC Size can be easily changed if required.
-Check the `loki` section in the [Values](charts/aci-monitoring-stack/values.yaml) file.

 Loki also requires an `Object Store`.
 This chart is pre-configured to deploy [minio](https://min.io/). *Note:* Currently [Loki Chart](https://github.com/grafana/loki/tree/main/production/helm/loki) is deploying a very old version of `Minio` and there is a [PR open](https://github.com/grafana/loki/pull/11409) to address this already.

+Loki also support `chunks-cache` via `memcached`.
+The default config allocates 8G of memory.
+I have decreased this to 1G by default.

+If you want to change any of these parameters check the `loki` section in the [Values](charts/aci-monitoring-stack/values.yaml) file.

 Assuming the default parameters are acceptable the only required config for loki is to set the `rulerConfig.external_url` to point to the Grafana `ingress` URL